nodejs/node/doc/api/tls.md

 -->

 The `'newSession'` event is emitted upon creation of a new TLS session.
 This may be used to store sessions in external storage.
+The data should be provided to the [`'resumeSession'`][] callback.

 The listener callback is passed three arguments when called:

-* `sessionId` - The TLS session identifier
+* `sessionId` {Buffer} The TLS session identifier
-* `sessionData` - The TLS session data
+* `sessionData` {Buffer} The TLS session data
 * `callback` {Function} A callback function taking no arguments that must be invoked in order for data to be sent or received over the secure connection.